The ACSA process

 When awarded, continued accreditation will depend upon receipt by the College of the annual subscription fee and acceptance of your annual compliance submission by the ACSA Committee.

-On the anniversary of your accreditation, you will be asked to complete a compliance document against the latest set of ACSA standards.
-This is essentially a self-assessment as you completed for your initial visit but will also ask you to include further detail on any standards that were marked as ‘met with recommendations’ (you will see these in your report and evidence tracker) as well as any new standards.
+On the anniversary of your accreditation, you will be asked to update your self-assessment form on the portal against the latest set of ACSA standards.
+You will need to rate all of the standards, but will be asked to include further detail on any standards that were marked as ‘met with recommendations’ (you will see these in your report and evidence tracker) as well as any new standards.
 Once returned you will then be asked to submit evidence or a small selection of standards which will be reviewed by the ACSA Committee.
 If accepted you will be deemed compliant for year 2 of your accreditation cycle.

 The process highlighted above will repeat at years 3 and 4 in the same way, again against the latest set of standards at that time.
 It is therefore recommended that you start reviewing yourself against the standards as early as possible once they have been published to continue to quality improvement process .
 After 4 years, the accreditation cycle starts again with an onsite visit.